JoshuaHawatta/sg_tech_api/README.md

 ```
 - How to use *.d.ts files for custom types.
 - create DTOs in a efficiently way.
-- Single Responsibility principle from SOLID.
+- Single Responsibility Principle and Dependency Inversion Principle from SOLID.
 - building from scratch a whole MongoDB and TypeScript API using a hybrid of MVC and Pack By Feature architecture.
 ```

 ## AT ROOT DIRECTORY